 At no cost, Vullings Law will assist you to dispute items on your credit reports, which were caused by the identity thief, directly with the credit bureaus.
 We will ask that the creditor or furnisher who had an account opened with them by the identity thief, to send us documentation to verify or validate the alleged account.
 Many times, this documentation from the creditor used by the identity thief will show that the identity theft occurred by using an address which is not yours or a date of birth which is not yours.
 Perhaps, the identity thief even made purchases in a location or area you have never visited.
 If the credit reporting agencies refuse to remove such items after we receive this documentation from the creditor, we can represent you as your attorney under the Fair Credit Reporting Act.
 Even though you do not have to put out any costs or pay our law firm to represent you, the lawyers at Vullings Law will aggressively fight for you until we have either a settlement or a Court Order to get the item removed from your credit report which was caused by the identity thief, unscrupulous person, friend, or even family member.

-If you are the victim of identity theft, you can have the peace of mind of knowing that our attorneys will fight for you until your rights are fully protected and your credit is repaired or restored.
+If you are the victim of identity theft, you can have the peace of mind of knowing that our attorneys will fight for you until your rights are fully protected and your credit is restored.

 Vullings Law is licensed in PA and ready to go to work for you to fix errors, mistakes, or inaccuracies on your credit.
 Trust our expertise and join the thousands of consumers we have helped.
 Call us today at 855-324-7263 to see how we can help.